tomasnorre/crawler/Documentation/Features/PollableProcessingInstructions/Index.rst

 Pollable processing instructions
 ================================

+..
+Versionchanged:: 13.0.0
+    The pollable functionality has been removed, as it was never really used to my knowledge, if we need to reimplement it, we would go a different route.

+    Please reach out, if you need this functionality.

 Some processing instructions are never executed on the "client side" (the TYPO3 frontend that is called by the crawler).
 This happens for example if a try to staticpub a page containing non-cacheable